signalogic/SigSRF_SDK/mediaTest_readme.md

 If mediaMin display output and event log shows pre-emption warning messages such as:

-    WARNING: p/m thread 0 has not run for 45.39 msec, may have been preempted, num sessions = 3, creation history = 0 0 0 0, deletion history = 0 0 0 0, last decode time = 0.02, last encode time = 0.04, ms time = 0.00 msec, last ms time = 0.00, last buffer time = 0.00, last chan time = 0.00, last pull time = 0.00, last stream group time = 45.38
+    WARNING: p/m thread 0 has not run for 45.39 msec, may have been preempted, num sessions = 3, creation history = 0 0 0 0, deletion history = 0 0 0 0, decode time = 0.02, encode time = 0.04, ms time = 0.00 msec, prev ms time = 0.00, buffer time = 0.00, chan time = 0.00, pull time = 0.00, media processing time = 45.38

 this can indicate seek times for output media files are negatively impacting performance.
-The key text is "last stream group time" -- in the above example, this is showing 45 msec spent while other thread processing sections show minimal or no time spent.
+The key text is "media processing time" -- in the above example, this is showing 45 msec spent while other thread processing sections show minimal or no time spent.
 In such a case we can enable the ENABLE_WAV_OUT_SEEK_TIME_ALARM flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) in mediaMin cmd line -dN options to further investigate:

     -d0x20000000c11